Poster Design Guidelines

 - Photos print well if they have not been resized more than 1.5 times their original size.
 Anything beyond that will result in a blocky, pixilated reproduction.

 - Proof your poster thoroughly before submitting.
-Posters that need to be re-printed due to author error will result in an additional cost, billed to the student's account.
+Posters that need to be re-printed due to an author error will result in an additional cost, billed to the student's account.

 - Your Name: please include (somewhere) on your poster and as part of the file name.

-Most files will print out just fine, however, if a problem arises we will try to determine the source of the problem and contact you for any needed information.
+- Most files will print out just fine; however, if a problem arises, Tom will try to determine the source of the problem and contact you for any needed information